by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 ### Overview

 MOFFUSION relies heavily on GPU acceleration and specific library versions.
 While newer systems may prefer Ubuntu 22.04 LTS, **Ubuntu 20.04 LTS remains the most compatible and stable base** for MOFFUSION due to the release periods of its core dependencies.
-(Side note: I tried it on Ubuntu 18.04 LTS and Ubuntu 24.04 LTS, but it didn't work with Docker or GPU settings.
+(Side note: I tried it on Ubuntu 18.04 LTS, but it didn't work with Docker or GPU settings.
 It's difficult unless you're an expert in this field.)

 ---